kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-music-setup.md

 ##### (Optional) Generate Data

-The music recommendation example comes with pregenerated song data in `$KIJI_HOME/examples/music/example_data`.
+The music recommendation example comes with pregenerated song data in `$MUSIC_HOME/example_data`.
 These .json files contain randomly-generated song information and randomly-generated usage information for this tutorial.

-If you wish to generate new data, wipe the data directory, then navigate to the `$KIJI_HOME/examples/music` directory and use the python script provided.
+If you wish to generate new data, wipe the data directory, then use the python script provided.

 <div class="userinput">
 {% highlight bash %}
-rm $KIJI_HOME/examples/music/example_data/*
+rm $MUSIC_HOME/example_data/*
-$KIJI_HOME/examples/music/bin/data_generator.py --output-dir=$KIJI_HOME/examples/music/example_data/
+$MUSIC_HOME/bin/data_generator.py --output-dir=$MUSIC_HOME/example_data/
 {% endhighlight %}
 </div>